mosanchez/powershell-scripts/README.md

+# PowerShell Scripts
-# Collection of PowerShell scripts used for some sysadmin work
+  These scripts were used for some sysadmin work, primarily pulling values from AD OUs, groups, etc